Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Learning ROCBFs from Expert Demonstrations

 \subsubsection{Guaranteeing $\C\subset\D\subseteq\Ss$}

 We begin with establishing the requirement that $\C\subset\D\subseteq\Ss$.
 First note that constraint \eqref{eq:opt_1} ensures that the set $\C$, as defined in equation \eqref{eq:local_C}, has non-empty interior when $\underline{Z}_\text{safe}\neq \emptyset$.
-Let us next state conditions under which the constraint \eqref{eq:opt_2} ensures that the learned function $h$ from \eqref{eq:opt} satisfies $h(x) < 0$ for all $ x \in \N$, which in turn ensures that $\C\subset\D\subseteq\Ss$.
+We next state conditions under which the constraint \eqref{eq:opt_2} ensures that the learned function $h$ from \eqref{eq:opt} satisfies $h(x) < 0$ for all $ x \in \N$, which in turn ensures that $\C\subset\D\subseteq\Ss$.